Preparing Your MTA Request: Questions Tab

 - Research Materials - this includes plasmids, vectors, antibodies, mice, stem cells, etc. (NOTE: If any of the questions below are answered “yes,” this may require ACUC approval.
 Please complete the Special Review tab with “ACUC” and the Animal Use Protocol number.)

-- The material was made in live animals.
-If the material was made in animals, check yes.
+- The material was made in live vertebrate animals.
+If so, check yes.

 - The material will be used in vertebrate animals.
 Any materials that will be used in animals require ACUC approval.